 Workforce Development Board regarding requirements for workforce and child support partnerships.
 These discussions were built on a history of the two organizations having occasionally worked together, which typically occurred when non-custodial parents with enforcement orders sought services from the Foothill WDB and needed assistance getting their driver's license reinstated.
-Based on the 2018 discussions, an MOU was developed between the agencies, a structured referral process was established, and "release of information" form was developed to facilitate communication and services to the individuals.
+Based on the 2018 discussions, an MOU between the agencies was drafted, a structured referral process was established, and "release of information" form was developed to facilitate communication and services to the individuals.

-Under the new MOU, a number of early successes were achieved in terms of individuals referred by Child Support Services who were enrolled in WIOA services, found jobs, began paying child support, and achieved compliance with their support requirements.
-In addition, the WDB and Child Support Services coordinated with Los Angeles County Department of Public Social Services staff to promote workforce services to non-custodial and custodial parents.
+Across the L.A. region, which includes the local area served by Foothill WDB, a number of early successes were achieved in terms of individuals referred by Child Support Services who were enrolled in WIOA services, found jobs, began paying child support, and achieved compliance with their support requirements.
+In addition, local WDBs and Child Support Services coordinated with Los Angeles County Department of Public Social Services staff to promote workforce services to non-custodial and custodial parents.

-As is the case with several partnerships, under the constraints of the pandemic, referrals have slowed based on services taking place virtually, rather than in person.
+As is the case with several partnerships, under the constraints of the pandemic, referrals slowed based on services taking place virtually, rather than in person.
 Still, both organizations remain committed to the partnership and to expanding services, with a focus on changing the "face" of the child support program from one that is viewed as punitive to one that is seen as supportive.
 The relationship with the workforce development system and the prospect of connecting those with enforcement orders to jobs is an essential element in achieving this change in public perception.